International Summer School

 ISS strives to include students from diverse backgrounds so we would consider many factors beside your academic results.
 Our admission priority places undergraduate students from CUHK and our exchange partners first, then undergraduate fee-paying students (those who are not studying in one of our exchange partners).
-We also accept postgraduate students, but their applications will be placed at a lower priority than undergraduates.
+We also consider postgraduate students, but their applications will be placed at a lower priority than undergraduates.

 - What is the difference between exchange and fee-paying?

 If the school you are currently studying in is an exchange partner of CUHK, you can join ISS as an exchange student.
 Your will pay the tuition for ISS to your home institution.
 If your school is not a CUHK exchange partner or your school does not nominate you for exchange, you can join ISS as a fee-paying student.
 You will pay the tuition for ISS directly to CUHK.

 - How do I know if my school is a CUHK exchange partner?

 Please check with the international or exchange office of your home institution.
 You should apply as an exchange student if you are studying at one of our exchange partners.
-Before applying as an exchange student, you must ask your home institution to officially nominate you for exchange and submit documentary proof when you apply.
+Before applying as an exchange student, you must ask your home institution to officially nominate you for exchange and submit the Exchange Application Record when you apply.

 - Although I am from a CUHK exchange partner, my school will not nominate me as an exchange student.
 Can I still apply?

 Yes, you can apply as a fee-paying student and pay the required fees directly to CUHK.
 If you want to transfer the credits earned at ISS back to your home institution, please check with your international / exchange office to make sure that it is possible to do so before applying to the ISS.

 - Is ISS only for undergraduates?

 ISS is intended for undergraduate students.
 Applications from postgraduate students may be considered case by case.
 You may submit an online application for our consideration.